PreyeP/Food-Habits-Data-Cleaning-/README.md

     -Additionally, almost all the column headers were further renamed to be more intuitive and understandable for a broader audience.

 #### Handling Missing Numerical Data
 -GPA: Missing or zero values in the `GPA` column were imputed with the average GPA of the column.
-The `GPA` values were then consistently rounded to two decimal places.
+The `GPA` values were then consistently rounded to one decimal place.
 -Student Weight: Blank cells in the student `weight` column were filled with the average weight of the column.
 -Other Numerical Columns: Any other numerical columns containing blank cells were similarly filled using the average of their respective columns.